 Often there is a period of exclusivity that is granted to potential buyers to perform due diligence.
 If a buyer is dragging their feet, a Broker can use the leverage of other potential buyers that are waiting in the wings, to keep things moving forward or switch to another potential buyer that is not prepared to move forward in a timely fashion.

 An area that may need to be negotiated during due diligence is when a buyer would be allowed to speak with customers or employees.
 Usually, this is done after a sale takes place, but in some cases, this may be permitted without alerting the employees or customers of a potential deal.
 It can be done more as a reference for a potential investor.

 Potential Buyers will dig deeper into the financial information to confirm what they have been given.
 They will also look for possible risk areas such as whether a large customer makes up a significant portion of the revenue and what would happen if that customer would be lost.
 They’ll look at contracts to determine whether some are expiring soon.
 They will also look at trends to see if a business is trending up or down.
 They will review if there are any lawsuits or liens against the company.

 The process of negotiating a Purchase Agreement can either start right after an accepted offer, but more often it starts when the due diligence is complete or at least off to a good start.
-Before engaging in the costs of an attorney, usually, buyer and seller want to feel comfortable that the deal is moving forward.
+Before engaging in the costs of an attorney, usually, the buyer and seller want to feel comfortable that the deal is moving forward.
 If a buyer or seller needs an attorney with experience in closing business sale transactions, an experienced business broker can recommend attorneys with experience that they have done business with.